Exchange Students/J-1 Visa Overview

 Step 2: Please review the Visa Application Process.

-Step 3: ALL Exchange Students (not FLTA’s) are required to participate in a MANDATORY Zoom Session during the summer.
-A Zoom Session is an opportunity for a face-to-face conversation and for students to ask questions about classes, housing, campus life, billing, etc.
+Step 3: ALL Exchange Students are required to participate in a MANDATORY virtual meeting during the summer.
+The meeting is an opportunity for a face-to-face conversation and for students to ask questions about classes, housing, campus life, billing, etc.

 Step 4: Check your personal and Wheaton email periodically as you will receive a monthly summer pre-arrival newsletter from the Center for Global Education.